 Programming/Debug port and cover.

-Here's the PCB design in DesignSpark PCB.
+I used DesignSpark PCB to ... design (spark?) the PCB.
 The trace layout is a mix of manual wiring and auto-router with tweaks afterwards.
 I found a number of mistakes while double checking everything, hope I found them all!

 Here are the renders produced by OSHPark's online system.
 Internal cutouts are shown as black outlines.

 I made one obvious mistake where part of the board blocks some components on the screen module.